JHU-PL-Lab/odefa/README.md

   0
 ```

-The program takes an `input` as x and check whether some operations on `x` can make it equal to `sum 3`.
+The program takes an `input` as x and checks whether some operations on `x` can make it equal to `sum 3`.

 A program usually starts with several `input`s, denoting taking input from the world.
-Though as a test generator you don't need to input the number yourself, the expected input will be generated depending on your target program point.
+Though as a test generator you don't need to input the numbers yourself, the expected input will be generated depending on your target program point.
 When running with this command

 ```
 $ ./test_generator hello.natodefa -t target -r 1